 COVID-19 and pregnancy in India - our response

-COVID-19 in India is having a tremendous impact in society especially for pregnant women.
-These are unprecedented times and we are responding like others in India to address issues, concerns and anxiety as a consequence.
-In Vijaywada, most public and private sector service health providers have either re-focussed to COVID -19 or have cut back their services by more than half.
+The pandemic is having a tremendous impact on pregnant women in society.
+These are unprecedented times and like others we are responding in India to address issues, concerns and anxiety as a consequence.
+In Vijaywada, most public and private sector service health providers have either re-focussed to COVID-19 or have cut back their services by more than half.
 This has inadvertently affected antenatal care services for pregnant women.
 There is total lockdown and pregnant women are either being turned back or can not attend antenatal clinics.
 In response and to ensure pregnant women continue to be supported , we have realigned our interventions to be driven remotely and be based on mobile technology.
 We contact women through our network of government and private sector hospitals, clinics and ASHA workers by telephone and deliver accessible information and education via our website and mobile app.

-Read more about how we respond to COVID-19 related misinformation that is affecting pregnant women.
+Read more about how we respond to COVID-19 related misinformation that affects pregnant women.

 COVID-19 and pregnancy - General information